qdrant/landing_page/qdrant-landing/content/articles/multitenancy.md

   - vector database
 ---

+# Scaling Your Machine Learning Setup: The Power of Multitenancy and Custom Sharding in Qdrant

-We are seeing the topics of [multitenancy](/documentation/guides/multiple-partitions/) and [distributed deployment](/documentation/guides/distributed_deployment/#sharding) pop up daily on our [Discord support channel](https://qdrant.to/discord).
-This tells us that many of you are looking to scale Qdrant along with the rest of your machine-learning setup.
+We are seeing the topics of [multitenancy](/documentation/guides/multiple-partitions/) and [distributed deployment](/documentation/guides/distributed_deployment/#sharding) pop-up daily on our [Discord support channel](https://qdrant.to/discord).
+This tells us that many of you are looking to scale Qdrant along with the rest of your machine learning setup.

 Whether you are building a bank fraud-detection system, [RAG](https://qdrant.tech/articles/what-is-rag-in-ai/) for e-commerce, or services for the federal government - you will need to leverage a multitenant architecture to scale your product.
 In the world of SaaS and enterprise apps, this setup is the norm.
 It will considerably increase your application's performance and lower your hosting costs.

-## Multitenancy & Custom Sharding with Qdrant
+## Multitenancy & custom sharding with Qdrant

 We have developed two major features just for this. __You can now scale a single Qdrant cluster and support all of your customers worldwide.__ Under [multitenancy](/documentation/guides/multiple-partitions/), each customer's data is completely isolated and only accessible by them.
 At times, if this data is location-sensitive, Qdrant also gives you the option to divide your cluster by region or other criteria that further secure your customer's access.
 This is called [custom sharding](/documentation/guides/distributed_deployment/#user-defined-sharding).

-Combining these two will result in an efficiently partitioned architecture that further leverages the convenience of a single Qdrant cluster.
+Combining these two will result in an efficiently-partitioned architecture that further leverages the convenience of a single Qdrant cluster.
 This article will briefly explain the benefits and show how you can get started using both features.

-## One Collection, Many Tenants
+## One collection, many tenants

 When working with Qdrant, you can upsert all your data to a single collection, and then partition each vector via its payload.
 This means that all your users are leveraging the power of a single Qdrant cluster, but their data is still isolated within the collection.
 Let's take a look at a two-tenant collection: